jpdyuki/END/README.md

 The following are useful online Japanese dictionary services included in END.
 Special thanks to these service providers.
-If you are one of the site owner and don't want your site be embedded in END, please create an issue on this repository, and I will stop using your website in END as soon as posible.
+If you are one of the site owners and don't want your site to be embedded in END, please report it as an issue of this repository, and I will remove the link to your website from END as soon as posible.
 - [Weblio](http://www.weblio.jp/content/)
 - [Weblio類語](http://thesaurus.weblio.jp/)
 - [goo辞書](https://dictionary.goo.ne.jp/)